dkackman/DlMirrorSync/README.md

 ### Install As a Service

-First build the binaries by running `publish.ps1` which will build single file and standalone binaries for windows, linux, and os-x.
+First build the binaries by running `publish.ps1` [[powershell for linux](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux)] which will build single file and standalone binaries for windows, linux, and os-x.
 Outputs will be placed in the `publish` folder.
 Then run the following commands to install the service:

 #### Windows